ScottTunstall/BuildMameWithVS2022/README.md

 ![image](https://github.com/user-attachments/assets/3185f5ad-5d72-4cc6-9b9a-4060f8b12646)

 3. Build the solution as normal.
 4. Don't expect the source to build entirely without errors.
-A few errors is acceptable.
-I've had to comment out code to get the build working.
+A few errors are acceptable.
+I've had to comment out code to get the build working a few times now.
 5. Start debugging.
 HAVE FUN!